The communication power of indefinite causal order: Methods

 \section{Methods}

-{\bf Characterization of supermaps.} It is known that quantum supermaps are in one-to-one correspondence with quantum channels.
+{\bf Characterization of the free supermaps.} Quantum supermaps are in one-to-one correspondence with subsets of multipartite quantum channels.
 Specifically, a supermap mapping $N$ channels with input/output pairs $(X_i, Y_i)_{i=1}^N$ into a quantum channel with input $A$ and output $B$ corresponds to a multipartite quantum channel with input $YA$ and output $XB$, where $X \coloneqq X_1\cdots X_N$ and $Y \coloneqq Y_1\cdots Y_N$.
-According to the \Choi isomorphism~\cite{jamiolkowski1972linear,choi1975completely}, every channel can be represented by a unique linear operator, known as its Choi operator, which can also serve as a representation of the supermap corresponding to this channel.
+By the Choi isomorphism~\cite{choi1975completely}, every channel can be uniquely represented by a linear operator, known as its Choi operator.
+For a multipartite channel corresponding to a supermap, the Choi operator also serves as a representation of the corresponding supermap.
+The Choi operator of a supermap is sometimes called the ``process matrix''~\cite{oreshkov2012quantum}.

-The requirement of different classes of causal orders can be expressed as linear constraints imposed on Choi operators.
-In particular, the characterization of causally fixed supermaps (i.e., quantum combs) in terms of their Choi operators was introduced in Ref.~\cite{chiribella2008quantum}, and the characterization of causally definite supermaps was studied in Ref.~\cite{wechs2021quantum}.
-Such characterizations facilitate the formulation of various quantities studied in our work as optimization programs over linear operators.
-See Supplementary Note~\ref{supp_sec:causal_order} for details of these characterizations.

-The characterization of supermaps with general, possibly indefinite, causal structures in terms of their Choi operators was first studied in Ref.~\cite{oreshkov2012quantum} in the language of ``process matrices.''
-A set of linear constraints describing the Choi operators of general supermaps was later given in Ref.~\cite{araujo2015witnessing}.
-In Supplementary Note~\ref{supp_sec:causal_order}, we show that the aforementioned characterization is equivalent to a simpler one that has a clear physical interpretation.
-In particular, we prove that a linear operator $J_{XYAB}$ is the Choi operator of some general supermap if and only if
+Supermaps with different causal structures correspond to multipartite channels satisfying different types of linear constraints.
+In particular, the constraints on causally fixed, ({\em i.e.}, quantum combs), causally definite, and arbitrary supermaps were characterized in Ref.~\cite{chiribella2009theoretical}, Ref.~\cite{oreshkov2016causal,wechs2019on}, and Refs.~\cite{oreshkov2012quantum,oreshkov2016causal,araujo2015witnessing}, respectively.
+The explicit expression of these constraints is reviewed in Supplementary Note~\ref{supp_sec:causal_order}, where we also provide an equivalent characterization of the general supermaps with $N$ input channels: a linear operator $J_{XYAB}$ is the Choi operator of a supermap with $N$ input channels if and only if